Elias Díaz Player Props: Rockies vs. Giants

 Elias Díaz At The Plate

-- Diaz has an OPS of .837, fueled by an OBP of .362 to go with a slugging percentage of .475.
-All three of those stats rank first among Colorado hitters this season.
+- Diaz leads Colorado with an OBP of .365 this season while batting .306 with 17 walks and 21 runs scored.

-- Among the qualifying hitters in MLB, his batting average ranks 10th, his on-base percentage ranks 29th, and he is 50th in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 11th in batting average, 24th in on-base percentage, and 52nd in slugging.

-- Looking at the 51 games he has played this year, he's went deep in six of them (11.8%), and in 3% of his trips to the plate.
+- He has hit a long ball in six games this season (11.5%), leaving the park in 3% of his plate appearances.

-- Diaz has had at least one RBI in 37.3% of his games this year (19 of 51), with more than one RBI nine times (17.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- Diaz has an RBI in 19 of 52 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.